magento/magento2-page-builder/docs/reference/architecture.md

 ## Appearances

-Appearances allow you to customize existing content types as follows:
+Appearances provide several ways to customize your content types.
+For example, you can:

 1. Add new style properties to existing content types.
 2. Add new attributes to existing content types.
 This is similar to adding new style properties.
 3. Change templates.
 4. Move data between elements, by data-mapping within the content type's configuration file.
 For example, a developer can move the `margin` style property from one element to another.
 5. Change the form for a [content type].

 ## Module structure